MaxiDonkey/DelphiHuggingFace/README.md

 - Respect for creators' rights: Licenses protect the rights of creators.
 By respecting them, you acknowledge and honor their work.
 - Transparency and ethics: Following the conditions of licenses promotes responsible and ethical use of open-source technologies.

+Refer to the `Model Card` or `Dataset Card` for each model or dataset used in your application.

 <br/>

 ## Tutorial content

-**Hugging Face Hub** provides open-source libraries such as `Transformers`, enables integration with `Gradio`, and offers evaluation tools like `Evaluate`.
-These aspects will not be covered in this tutorial, as they are beyond the scope of this document.
+The Hugging Face Hub provides open-source libraries such as `Transformers`, enables integration with `Gradio`, and offers evaluation tools like `Evaluate`.
+However, these aspects will not be covered in this tutorial, as they are beyond the scope of this document.

+Instead, this tutorial will focus on using the APIs with Delphi, highlighting key features such as image and sound classification, music generation (`music-gen`), sentiment analysis, object detection in images, image segmentation, and all natural language processing (NLP) functions.

 <br/>